jackyzha0/jackyzha0.github.io/content/thoughts/language.md

 	- Words (phonology, semantics)
 	- Grammar (morphology, syntax)
 	- Social and communicative Function (pragmatics)
+- Productivity: you can come up with (or generate) new words and sentences, even if you have never said them before
+- Comprehension: you can understand infinite combinations of morphemes and words, even if you have never heard them before
 ### Components of Language Knowledge
 - Phonetics: how to produce/pronounce sounds or signs, how we hear sounds
 - Phonology: which sounds are used in language, how sounds are combined to form words